 NextGen Weather Systems consist of Common Support Services - Weather (CSS-Wx) and the NextGen Weather Processor (NWP), designed for implementation in the National Airspace System (NAS).
 NWP focuses on aviation weather processing and translated product generation; CSS-Wx focuses on weather information management to support users.
-Together, CSS-Wx and NWP ingest data once and provide tailored subsets of large data products to various subscribers.
+Together, NWP and CSS-Wx ingest data once and provide tailored subsets of large data products to various subscribers.
 Consumers subscribe to aviation weather products published in Open Geospatial Consortium standard formats.
-Consumers subscribe to gridded and non-gridded aviation weather products published in Open Geospatial Consortium (OGC) standard formats.
-Consumers can also view the products on the NWP Aviation Weather Display (AWD), designed to meet NAS user requirements for display of aviation weather products.
+Consumers can also view the products on the NWP Aviation Weather Display (AWD) designed to meet NAS user requirements for display of aviation weather products.

 NextGen Weather Inputs

-The figure also depicts acquisition of Canadian weather radar data and the service oriented data transfer from NOAA, including model data and other products, via the NAS Enterprise Security Gateway (NESG).
+The graphic also depicts acquisition of Canadian weather radar data and the service oriented data transfer from NOAA, including model data and other products, via the NAS Enterprise Security Gateway (NESG).
 Aeronautical Common Services provides information about airports, navigational aids and other aeronautical data to NextGen Weather.

 NextGen Weather Outputs

 NextGen Weather Archive

-CSS-Wx provides an archive of all input weather data sources and output weather products for NextGen Weather Systems, except for data provided to FAA by NOAA, since NOAA supports that archive.
+CSS-Wx archives all input weather data sources and output weather products for NextGen Weather Systems, except for data provided to the FAA by NOAA, since NOAA manages that archive.
 The NWP AWD maintains a display-oriented archive for post-event operational analyses.